Your Ultimate Guide to the Iconic Rolex Day Date

 “A Rolex will never change the world.
 We leave that to the people who wear them.”
 These are the exact words from a vintage Rolex ad.
 And indeed, they live up to their words.
 To illustrate, influential people like presidents and celebrities choose the Day Date as their main timepiece.

 The evolution of the Rolex Day Date is nothing short of interesting.
 Here are the different versions of the Rolex Day Date and the story behind them.
 If you’re a Rolex fan, then this will help you better understand why the Day Date is the way it is.
 And if you’re in the market for a new grail, this guide will arm you with the knowledge needed when searching for the right model.

 The Rolex Day Date is Multilingual

 Rolex tries to be inclusive.
-Which is why their watches aren’t just available in the English language.
+This is why their watches aren’t just available in the English language.
 In fact, the Rolex Day Date can tell you the date in 26 different languages.
 Here are the languages that the Day Date is available in:

 It is Also Available in Different Faces